AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/13/page02.md

 ## Review

-By the end of this lab, you have:
+In this lab, you have completed the following tasks:

-- Created an Azure ML Workspace to manage and run all your ML experiments.
+- Task 1: Created Azure ML Workspace

-- Uploaded and configured a player performance dataset (SC_Basketball_Enhanced_With_Starter) in the Azure ML Designer.
+- Task 2: Added a dataset to your Azure ML pipeline in the Designer

-- Selected relevant features (e.g., FG%, AST, PTS, TRB) and cleaned the data for training.

-- Split the data into training and testing sets using the Split Data module (80/20).

-- Trained a classification model using the Two-Class Decision Forest algorithm.

-- Scored the model on test data and evaluated predictions against actual outcomes.

-- Analyzed model performance using Evaluate Model, interpreting metrics such as accuracy and AUC.

-- Successfully deployed the pipeline on a compute cluster and visualized scored predictions and evaluation results.
+- Task 3: Preprocessed Our Data
+- Task 4: Configured Pipeline Job Basics

 ### You have successfully completed the lab.